ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 #### 2.1.3.
 Reverse proxy

-Usually all components are deployed under the same domain, but if your legacy IAM is under another domain than the ForgeRock applications, you will need a reverse proxy in front of bothe legacy and ForgeRock.
+Usually all components are deployed under the same domain, but if your legacy IAM is under another domain than the ForgeRock applications, you will need a reverse proxy in front of both legacy and ForgeRock.
 This will ensure all the cookies will be seen between aplications from the same domain, otherwise SSO can't be achieved.

 ### 2.2.
 Getting the Code